Bio-Inspired Self-Supervised Learning for Wrist-worn Accelerometer Data

-Let $t^n_j$ denote the midpoint time of token $n$ within window $j$ (stored as metadata), and let $\tilde{t}^n_j \in [0,1]$ be its normalized value within the 10\,s window.
+Let $t^n_j$ denote the midpoint time of token $n$ within window $j$ (stored as metadata), and let $\tilde{t}^n_j \in [0,1]$ be its normalized time within the 10\,s window.
 We encode absolute phase by adding an MLP time embedding $p(\tilde{t}^n_j)$:

 For relative timing, we compute pairwise offsets $\Delta t^{i,k}_j = t^i_j - t^k_j$ and normalize by the window's median inter-token interval.
 Intuitively, this approximates the number of typical inter-segment ``steps'' between segments $i$ and $k$.
 We discretize the normalized offsets, index a learned relative-position embedding, and add the resulting bias to the attention logits.
 We include an ablation of positional information in Appendix \ref{sec:sanity_checks}.